-These are some smaller scripts I’ve written that are still of use.
-Some of which I still tinker with from time to time.
+These are some smaller scripts I’ve written that are still of use, ordered by most recently worked on.

 An experiment to provide a little interaction to David DeSandro’s excellent Close-Pixelate library.
 This site was just wanted an excuse to play with the new HTML5 Canvas element.

 This was a quick evening’s work, but proved surprising popular out there on the interwebs.
 It’s a simple bookmarklet generator that lets you quickly see how any page looks on any device size.

 RSV JS Library (Really Simple Validation)

 A sister script to the RSV JS library.
 Works exactly the same way, except on the server – you can copy and paste your validation rules from one to the other to get both client- and server-side validation.

 A jQuery and Prototype plugin that lets you convert “flat” HTML lists of information into categorized, paginated lists.

 This is an unbelievably useful little script I wrote many years ago to generate a custom bookmarklet to let you re-fill in any webform.
 There’s a long-standing bug with apostrophes messing it up, but other than that it’s a great little tool.

 This is a surprisingly popular Flash script (AS2) I wrote several years back, but no longer support.
 It’s highly configurable and can add a pretty great effect to your site.
 But honestly, these days I’d strongly suggest looking an HTML5/JS/CSS solution instead.
 For something like this, Flash is overkill.

 A simple but versatile form email script, written to work with any web form and allow for complete